 Soak and clean the Brussels sprouts

-Prepare the sprouts.
-Trim the bottom and half the sprouts.
+Prepare the sprouts—Trim the Brussels sprouts' bottom and then half them.

-Mix and line up a parchment paper on a large baking tray and place the halved Brussels sprouts, face down.
+Mix and line up parchment paper on a large baking tray and place the halved Brussels sprouts face down.

 Bake Brussel Sprouts. for 15-20 minutes at 450ºF (225 ºC) if using avocado oil or 17-25 mins at 400 ºF (200 ºC), if using olive oil.